VICEMedia/exercise-frontend/README.md

 This project is also accessible at: ```https://github.com/RoOLeary/take-home-vce.git``` I'd also suggest upgrading yarn before getting started.
 Anyways...away we go!

+Note: port :3000 is required for the data here.
+So if is already in use, you might want to kill that first: ```lsof -i tcp:3000```

 ```
 $ yarn install
 $ yarn build